-4. Adopt and implement measures to educate court and police officials to avoid actions involving racial discrimination in police operations, in investigations, in proceedings and in criminal convictions.

-345. On October 7, 2013, the IACHR asked both parties for information on compliance with the above-mentioned recommendations, pursuant to Article 48.1 of its Rules of Procedure.
-The State has not presented information on compliance with the recommendations set forth above this year.

-346. The petitioners presented their response to the request for information of the IACHR on December 6, 2013.
+- 4. Adopt and implement measures to educate court and police officials to avoid actions involving racial discrimination in police operations, in investigations, in proceedings and in criminal convictions. - 324.
+On October 7, 2013, the IACHR asked both parties for information on compliance with the above-mentioned recommendations, pursuant to Article 48.1 of its Rules of Procedure.
+The petitioners presented their response to the request for information of the IACHR on December 6, 2013.
 The petitioners indicate that the context of police violence and summary executions has not changed in Rio de Janeiro since the murder of Wallace de Almeida in 1998.
 They indicate that statistics show that there are still 2.4 deaths per day at the hands of the security forces in Brazil.
 Police violence and the use of lethal force as a systematic violation of human rights is common, and evidences the preservation of the security system used in the 1990's.
-For example, the project launched on 2008 to create Unidades de Policia Pacificadora (UPP) across the national territory, has also been the subject of many human rights violations claims, including the description of acts of torture, execution, and forced disappearances, in areas where the UPP's operate.

-347. Regarding compliance aspects with the Commission recommendations, the petitioners underscore that the State of Brazil just offered some reparations to the family of Wallace de Almeida, in the form of indemnization.
+For example, the project launched on 2008 to create Unidades de Policia Pacificadora (UPP) across the national territory, has also been the subject of many human rights violations claims, including the description of acts of torture, execution, and forced disappearances, in areas where the UPP's operate. - Regarding compliance aspects with the Commission recommendations, the petitioners underscore that the State of Brazil just offered some reparations to the family of Wallace de Almeida, in the form of indemnization.
 The State also organized on June 25, 2009, a ceremony where the Governor of the State of Rio de Janeiro announced the payment of indemnization to the family members of Wallace Almeida and offered a formal apology.
 However, the petitioners consider that these measures do not constitute sufficient reparations, since the family members could not speak in the formal ceremony and the payment of indemnization is not enough to consider this aspect of the recommendations completely complied with.
 They also underscore that after 15 years of the murder of Wallace de Almeida, the military police officers who perpetrated these acts have not been judicially sanctioned and they still serve in the police forces.
 They remark irregularities and delays in the investigations of these types of executions, including that of Wallace de Almeida, and the fact that most of them remain in impunity.
 They also underscore a pronouncement from the United Nations Committee on the Elimination of Racial Discrimination describing the influence of racial discrimination in the criminal law system in Brazil, and how the creation and existence of the Secretaria Especial de Políticas de Promoção Racial is not sufficient to resolve the problem of racism in the country.
-Therefore, they consider that the State of Brazil has not duly complied with the recommendations in Report No. 26/09.

-348. Based on these considerations, the Commission concludes that the State has partially complied with the aforementioned recommendations.
+Therefore, they consider that the State of Brazil has not duly complied with the recommendations in Report No. 26/09. - 326.
+On December 9, 2014, the IACHR requested updated information from both parties on the fulfillment of the aforementioned recommendations.
+On January 12, 2015, the petitioners submitted their reply, in which they reiterated that the State only offered reparations to the family of the victim and was still not fulfilling the recommendations of this Commission.
+As of the date of this report, the IACHR has not received information from the State. - 327.
+Based on these considerations, the Commission concludes that the State has partially complied with the aforementioned recommendations.
 Accordingly, the Commission will continue to monitor compliance with the remaining recommendations.